Round

 What is the difference between a priced round and a SAFE round?

-A priced round issues preferred stock at a fixed per-share price, requires full legal documentation (NVCA model docs), and usually includes board representation.
+A priced round issues preferred stock at a fixed per-share price, requires full legal documentation, and usually includes board representation.
 A SAFE round defers price-setting until the next priced round, using a valuation cap and optional discount.
 SAFEs are dominant at pre-seed; priced rounds are standard from seed onward.
+Document templates vary by jurisdiction (NVCA in the US, BVCA in the UK, Invest Europe model documents elsewhere).

 How long does a round take to close?